What’s the Difference Between Artificial Intelligence, Machine Learning, and Deep Learning?July 29, 2016

 Ng’s breakthrough was to take these neural networks, and essentially make them huge, increase the layers and the neurons, and then run massive amounts of data through the system to train it.
 In Ng’s case it was images from 10 million YouTube videos.
 Ng put the “deep” in deep learning, which describes all the layers in these neural networks.

 Today, image recognition by machines trained via deep learning in some scenarios is better than humans, and that ranges from cats to identifying indicators for cancer in blood and tumors in MRI scans.
 Google’s AlphaGo learned the game, and trained for its Go match — it tuned its neural network — by playing against itself over and over and over.

 Thanks to Deep Learning, AI Has a Bright Future

 Deep Learning has enabled many practical applications of Machine Learning and by extension the overall field of AI.
 Deep Learning breaks down tasks in ways that makes all kinds of machine assists seem possible, even likely.
 Driverless cars, better preventive healthcare, even better movie recommendations, are all here today or on the horizon.
 AI is the present and the future.
 With Deep Learning’s help, AI may even get to that science fiction state we’ve so long imagined.
 You have a C-3PO, I’ll take it.
 You can keep your Terminator.

-To learn more about where deep learning is going next, listen to our in-depth interview with AI pioneer Andrew Ng on the NVIDIA AI Podcast.
+To learn more about where deep learning is going next, listen to our in-depth interview with AI pioneer Sergey Levine on the NVIDIA AI Podcast.